EthanStandel/cakeelizabethdotcom/public/resources/pages/about-website/body-content.md

-## Thanks for visiting the new cakeelizabeth.com!
+## Thanks for visiting the new Cake Elizabeth Website!

-Hi, my name's Ethan!\
+Hi, my name's Ethan!

 I'm the husband of Kristina, the owner.
 I'm an avid technology enthusiast as well as a software engineer.
 It's always been Kristina's dream to be able to own and run her own bakery and I always promised her that I would own the website and technical assets and so here we are!
 Before this version was built, the site was lovingly maintained by